Immolation (band)

-Immolation is an American death metal band from Yonkers, New York.
-They are considered one of the leaders of the New York death metal scene along with Incantation, Mortician and Suffocation.
+Immolation is an American death metal band from Yonkers, New York, formed in 1986 as Rigor Mortis.
+They are considered leaders of the New York death metal scene along with Incantation, Mortician and Suffocation.
+Currently, Immolation consists of founding members Robert Vigna (lead guitar), Ross Dolan (vocals, bass), Steve Shalaty (drums), and Alex Bouks (rhythm guitar).
+They have released 12 studio albums, the latest being Descent on April 10, 2026.